Welcome to the East Surrey College Governance web page. Here you can find out about the Corporation and its duties and responsibilities.

 Terms of Reference of the Senior Postholders’ Employment Committee

 Terms of Reference of the Strategy Committee

-If you would like any further information about the Corporation, its work or the work of its committees, please do not hesitate to contact Sue Glover, the Clerk to the Corporation at the College; please email: SGlover@esc.ac.uk
+If you would like any further information about the Corporation, its work or the work of its committees, please do not hesitate to contact Sue Glover, the Director of Governance at the College; please email: SGlover@esc.ac.uk